 - Enroll in at least six credits each semester (fall and spring) for the duration of the award.
 Note: If fewer than six credits are required to complete the degree in the spring semester, the remainder of the funding will not be disbursed.

 - Maintain at least a 3.25 GPA

 - Have a record of scholastic achievement in entrepreneurial or creative problem-solving courses or other evidence of entrepreneurial activity

 The award will be applied toward tuition and fees for the fall and spring semesters as long as the student is enrolled in at least six credits in the spring semester.
 If fewer than six credits are required for spring, the funding will end in the fall.
 Students who receive the award can re-apply in future academic years.
 There is no guarantee of continued funding in the future.

-To be considered, complete the application and include a statement of entrepreneurial purpose.
+To be considered, current students must submit a statement of entrepreneurial purpose.
 Applicants may be full- or half-time and must have completed at least 12 credits toward an on-campus degree.

 Application Deadline: May 15

 To apply, contact JoAnn Kelly, Director of Enrollment Management and Student Services, at [email protected] for a link to the application.